Special Operations Regiment (Thailand): History

 Meanwhile, in 1976, three Philippine Airlines (PAL) planes were seized by the Moro National Liberation Front (MNLF) forced the captain of the plane to came and stopped in Thailand to transfer to Libya.
 Three terrorists used 70 passengers as hostages and demanded the Philippine government paid a ransom of $300,000 and released four political prisoners.
 Philippine Airlines paid the terrorist ransom in cash.
 The terrorists released 12 hostages, the rest flew to Libya.
 When the plane made it to Libya, Colonel Muammar Gaddafi stepped in to defuse the situation by negotiating with the terrorists to release the hostages.
 In the end, the terrorists released the hostages, and Col. Gaddafi coordinated the return of hostages and ransom money to the Philippine Airlines.
-However, this hijacking incident made the RTAF realize that special operation unit was needed to solve the situation.
-If something like this happens again in the future, a year later, in 1977, a commando unit was established by giving up directly to the 2nd RTAF Military Police Battalion, Office of Donmuang RTAF Base Commander (ODRTAFBC), and opened the first Commando training course for 17 personnel from the PJ on December 30 of the same year.
+However, this hijacking incident made the RTAF realize that a special operation unit was needed to solve the situation.
+To prevent a similar situation in the future, a year later, in 1977, a commando unit was established by giving up directly to the 2nd RTAF Military Police Battalion, Office of Donmuang RTAF Base Commander (ODRTAFBC), and opened the first Commando training course for 17 personnels from the PJ on December 30 of the same year.

-In 1985, Commando was established as a Special Operation Company (SOC) under the Special Operation Group (SOG) under the RTAF Security Force Command.
+In 1985, Commando was established as a Special Operations Company (SOC) under the Special Operations Group (SOG) under the RTAF Security Force Command.
 In early 1988 a heliborne detachment rescued a Thai fighter pilot shot down along the border during hostilities with Laos.
 During April–May 1988, 43 members from the unit held Badge Tram 88 field exercises in Thailand with a United States Air Force Combat Control Team.

-In 1991, the PJ unit was established as a Search and Rescue Company (SRC) under the Special Operation Group.
+In 1991, the PJs unit was established as a Search and Rescue Company (SARC) under the Special Operations Group.
 After that, the SOG was upgraded to become a Special Operations Regiment (SOR).
-In 1996, when it came to becoming the SOR, and then there was a problem that not enough personnel to carry out the mission, it caused the high-ranking officials involved with the SOR have found a solution by combining 2 courses were Search and rescue and Commando together.
-Therefore, in 2005 was approved for the establishment of a Special Operation Course since then, and the SOC has been upgraded to a Special Operation Battalion (SOB).
+In 1996, due to personnel shortage during its transition to the SOR, high-ranking officials involved with the SOR combined Search and Rescue, and Commando together.
+In 2005 the establishment of a Special Operations Course was approved, and since then, the SOC has been promoted to a Special Operations Battalion (SOB).